MisharyD/todo-list/README.md

 - show and hide subtasks button sometimes glitch if pressed too fast or something, I dont know what is causing it.<br>
 - Saving data should be done after every action.<br>
 - I am not sure if this still happens or not, but sometimes notes loaded from local storage get wrong ids and everything goes wrong.<br>
+- tasks displayed in the right should have a selected background color, but it was just too much of a pain to implement.